aseprite/docs/cli.md

     aseprite -b sprite.ase --color-mode MODE

-Change the color mode to the given `MODE` of all previously opened sprites.
+Changes the color mode to the given `MODE` of all previously opened sprites.
 The `MODE` can be:

 * `--color-mode rgb`